Limits for automated, scheduled, and instant flows

-When you turn off a flow, no new runs are instantiated.
+When you turn off a cloud flow, no new runs are instantiated.
 All in-progress and pending runs continue until they finish, which might take time to complete.

-When you delete a flow, no new runs are instantiated.
+When you delete a cloud flow, no new runs are instantiated.
 All in-progress and pending runs are canceled.
 If you have thousands of runs, cancellation might take significant time to complete.

 Custom connector limits

 Here are the limits for custom connectors that you can create from web APIs.

 |Number of custom connectors||50 per user|